TTTyq/AIDA-page/frontend/README.md

-# AIAD Frontend
+# AIDA Frontend

-This is the frontend application for the AI Artist Database (AIAD) project.
+This is the frontend application for the AI Artist Database (AIDA) project.
 It provides a user interface for interacting with AI artists, browsing the artist database, and participating in the artist community.

 ## Technology Stack